ermlikeyeah/ermlikeyeah.github.io/_posts/2019-05-10-weeknotes-monday-6-may-2019.markdown

 Ending the week reviewing where Thursday took us was fun.
 I am basically – and emphasis on _basic_ – using a spreadsheet to make a matrix that allows me to get across what we know/have, what we don’t have, what we need to look into more, and a suggestion of priority.
 Some colours here and there to show that and that’s next week set up.

-I moved the research planning board/chart hung up in the Leeds office away from the corner of the office.
+We moved the research planning board/chart hung up in the Leeds office away from the corner of the office.
 It’s now on the boards near where we usually sit: Easier for us to get access to but also there’s a lot of footfall so more visible to our team – and other teams.

 #### What next?